mighkel/TAK-Server-10-Minute-Installs/README.md

 # Let's do this

-Open the serverinstallscript.sh file and edit it.
+Open the serverinstallscript.sh file in your private repo and edit it.

 Goto the section:

 `# Begin Google Drive TAK Server download`